GP-CoderEpic/MERN-Stack-Training-Diary/MERN_Stack_Training_Diary.md

 Exploring Middleware, Route Parameters, and Modular Routing in Express.js

 ### 💻 What I Did:
-Today’s session was packed with new Express.js features that make the backend more powerful and structured.
+Today's session was packed with new Express.js features that make the backend more powerful and structured.
 I started by diving deeper into **middleware**, which acts as a bridge between the request and response cycle.

 ---